Skip to content

 The land’s transformation into a park began in 1952 after the mill's closure, with the Army Corps of Engineers acquiring the property for flood control.
 Today, remnants of the original mill and dam can still be found at the head of the gorge, adding to its historical intrigue.

-View From the Bottom of the Gorge
+A view from the bottom of the Quechee Gorge

-View From the Bottom of the Gorge
+A view from the bottom of the Quechee Gorge

 Park Facilities & Amenities